mammothb/editdistpy/README.md

 A simple benchmark was done on Python 3.8.12 against [editdistance](https://github.com/roy-ht/editdistance) which implements the Levenshtein edit distance algorithm.

-The script used by the benchmark can be found [here](/tests/benchmarks.py).
+The script used by the benchmark can be found [here](https://github.com/mammothb/editdistpy/blob/master/tests/benchmarks.py).

 For clarity, the following string pairs were used.

 ### Short string

-"short sentence with several words"
+"short sentence with words"

-"shrtsen tence wit some mispeledwords"
+"shrtsen tence wit mispeledwords"

 ### Long string